jonathanhogg/flitter/docs/language.md

 Functions may refer to names bound in the enclosing scope(s) to the definition.
 These will be captured at definition time.
-Thus rebinding a name later in the same scope will be ignored: E.g.:
+Thus rebinding a name later in the same scope will be ignored, e.g.:

 ```flitter
 let x=10